aromaron/deprecated_attributes/README.md

-# Arda
+# Arda (WIP)

-Arda (activerecord deprecated attribute) provides a straightforward and unobtrusive method for flagging deprecated attributes in your model.
+**This is a work in progress and learning exercise** Arda (activerecord deprecated attribute) provides a straightforward and unobtrusive method for flagging deprecated attributes in your model.
 When these attributes are accessed, a deprecation warning message will be logged.
 Additionally, an exception can be raised if desired along with a trace of where the deprecated attribute was called.

 ## Installation